sirtris/Chat_Bot/README.md

 #### How it works
 To achieve this task we use the hyphenator that come with `pyphen` together with our own set of rules.
 Even if the hyphenator in `pyphen` would work perfectly it would not quiet get the task right.
 In English hyphenating a word is not exactly the same as dividing it up into syllables.
 The word `learning` for example would be divided into syllables like this `lear-ning`.
 One must however not hyphenate it like this at the end of a line because a reader could not know how to pronounce the `lear` part. \
-If the word has a many syllables a vowels we use our own method to insert the claps otherwise we use `pyphen`
+If the word has a many syllables a vowels we use our own method to insert the claps otherwise we use `pyphen` Our method checks if the number of vowel letters is the same as vowel sounds (also for cases where y is a vowel sound) and then puts the clap emoji after that sound.

 # Configurations